Lawrence Kazak, Ph.D. (University of Cambridge) – Assistant Professor (2018-present)

 Lawrence completed his Ph.D. at the University of Cambridge in the lab of Ian J. Holt.
 He conducted postdoctoral work at the Dana-Farber Cancer Institute and Harvard Medical School, in the lab of Bruce M. Spiegelman.
 Lawrence has dedicated his research career towards understanding the biology of mitochondria.
 He is endlessly fascinated by their diversity.
 His research has been supported by the Canadian Institutes of Health Research (CIHR) and by the National Institutes of Health.
 His lab is currently supported by the Canadian Institutes of Health Research.

 Janane hails from a small but historical village in Lebanon.
-After finishing his Masters degree in physical chemistry at the American University of Beirut, he moved to Montreal where he completed his PhD in the Sleiman group at McGill.
-During his PhD, he had the opportunity to design many DNA nanoarchitectures and expand the functionality of higher-order DNA structures as new platforms for guest encapsulation and cellular delivery.
-Currently, he is exploring mitochondrial energetics at the molecular level.
-Janane’s research is currently supported by a Canderel Postdoctoral Fellowship.
+After finishing his Masters degree in physical chemistry at the American University of Beirut, he moved to Montreal where he completed his Ph.D. in the Sleiman group at McGill.
+During his Ph.D., he had the opportunity to design many DNA nanoarchitectures and expand the functionality of higher-order DNA structures as new platforms for guest encapsulation and cellular delivery.
+In the Kazak lab, Janane is exploring mitochondrial energetics at the molecular level.
+His research is supported by a Canderel Postdoctoral Fellowship.
 Read Janane’s papers.

-Anna earned her BSc in Biochemistry at the University of Saskatchewan (U of S).
+Anna earned her B.Sc. in Biochemistry at the University of Saskatchewan (U of S).
 She completed an Honours research project in the lab of Scot Leary where she studied functional interactions involved in human mitochondrial disease.
-Prior to joining our team, Anna was a lab technician at the U of S where she focused on the isolation and culture of primary epithelial cells to be used for bioassays.
-She is excited to bring her experience in molecular biology and metabolism to the Kazak lab!
+In the Kazak lab, Anna is using new genetically-engineered mouse models to precisely study the role of UCP1-dependent thermogenesis in protection from obesity.

 Natalie Constantin, BSc candidate 4th year (McGill University) – Biochemistry honors student (2018-present)

 Natalie is entering her fourth year of Honours in Biochemistry at McGill.
-She has spent her summer in the Kazak lab with a SURA (Faculty of Science Undergraduate Research Award).
-Now that she has learned the ropes, Natalie will begin her independent research on creatine-dependent thermogenesis in brown adipocytes.
+She spent last summer in the Kazak lab with a SURA (Faculty of Science Undergraduate Research Award).
+In the Kazak lab, Natalie will begin her independent research on exploring the mechanism controlling sub-cellular trafficking of Creatine Kinase.

 Alyson Jiang, BSc candidate 2nd year (McGill University) – lab volunteer